Syuparn/linerduper/README.md

 # linerduper
-A small text editor for one-liner lovers (working offline)
+A tiny text editor for one-liner lovers! (working offline)

 # for developers